Call a Lawyer Now - It's Free

 How to Apply the 3-Second Rule

-Applying the rule can be done by:
+Applying the 3-second rule can be done by:

 • Pick a Fixed Object: When driving, identify a stationary object along the road, such as a signpost, tree, or road light.